kakhikiknadze26/KKUIComponents/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Installation
-* Download KKUIComponents
-* Drag `KKUIComponents.xcodeproj` into your project directory
-* Add `KKUIComponents.framework` in `Frameworks, Libraries and Embedded Content`

 KKUIComponents is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: